srisainee/HCAHPS-Patient-Survey/README.md

     Spearman p value for measure H_HSP_RATING is 0.034

-The results of the Spearman's correlation tests suggests that there is statistical significance correlation between the per capital health spend of the states and the ranking and quietness of the hospital facilities in that state.
-However, the coefficient of test indicates a weak negative correlation between per capita healthcare spending and the ranking and quietness of facilities in the state.
-This indicates an inverse relationship as per capita healthcare spending increases, the ranking and quietness of facilities tends to decrease, and vice versa.
+The results of Spearman's correlation tests suggest that there is a statistically significant correlation between the per capita health spending of the states and the ranking and quietness of the hospital facilities in that state.
+However, the coefficient of the test indicates a weak negative correlation between per capita healthcare spending and the ranking and quietness of facilities in the state.
+This indicates an inverse relationship as per capita healthcare spending increases, the ranking and quietness of facilities tend to decrease, and vice versa.

 This result suggests an association between the variables but does not necessarily indicate a causal relationship.